jakeleesh/Back-end-Development-Capstone/README.md

 # IBM Back-end Capstone Application

 This is the Django website for the band.
-It stores URLs of pictures from past events.
+Connects to pictures and song microservices.

 ## Description